raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Actions**

-**_Tentacles_**. _Melee Weapon Attack:_ +5 to hit, reach 15 ft., one target. _Hit:_ 10 (2d6 + 3) bludgeoning damage.
+**_Tentacles_**. _Melee Weapon Attack:_ +5 to hit, reach 4.5m, one target. _Hit:_ 10 (2d6 + 3) bludgeoning damage.
 If the target is a creature, it is grappled (escape DC 16).
 Until this grapple ends, the target is restrained, and the octopus can’t use its tentacles on another target.

 **_Ink Cloud (Recharges after a Short or Long Rest)_**.
-A 20- foot-radius cloud of ink extends all around the octopus if it is underwater.
+A 6m-radius cloud of ink extends all around the octopus if it is underwater.
 The area is heavily obscured for 1 minute, although a significant current can disperse the ink.
 After releasing the ink, the octopus can use the Dash action as a bonus action.

 #### Giant Owl